peytoncordero/DRI25/html-css.md

 facilitators:
     name: 'Ian G. Williams'
-    description: 'Ian (he/him) is a doctoral student in the PhD Program in Social Welfare at the CUNY Graduate Center.
+    description: "Ian (he/him) is a doctoral student in the PhD Program in Social Welfare at the CUNY Graduate Center.
 He researches the intersections of emerging technologies, human services, and organizational systems.
 A licensed social worker, Ian has a strong foundation in the humanities.
 He likes to hang out with digital humanists and public interest technologists.
-Ian's first experiences with HTML date back to creating a website for his band back in the early 2000s.'
+Ian's first experiences with HTML date back to creating a website for his band back in the early 2000s."

 estimated time:
     - 2-3 hours